jacorvillo/aedes2_ms_analysis/README.md

   - Detrend temperature data
   - Decompose $R_0$ time series into trend, seasonal, decadal, and remainder components
   - Compare time-based vs temperature-based decomposition approaches
-  - Detect Strongest Seasonal Signal Regions (SSSRs) for $R_0$ data.
-Remove $R_0$ trend component for correlation and causality analyses
+  - Detect Strongest Seasonal Signal Regions (SSSRs) for $R_0$ data
+  - Generate climate indices for correlation and causality analyses

-2. **Correlation Analysis**:
+2. **Correlation and Causality Analyses**:
   - Analyze relationships between climate variability modes and $R_0$
+  - Determine causal relationships between climate indices and $R_0$
-  - Generate correlation maps for the globe and for the detected SSSRs
+  - Generate correlation and causality maps for the globe and for the detected SSSRs
   - Identify the dominant climate modes affecting each region

-3. **Causality Analysis**:
-  - Determine causal relationships between climate indices and $R_0$
+3. **Output Processing and Visualization**:
+  - Merge correlation and causality outputs
-  - Generate causality maps for the globe and for the detected SSSRs
+  - Generate visualizations for different regions and seasons
-  - Identify the most influential climate modes for vector-borne disease dynamics
+  - Create summary maps and plots of relationships between climate indices and disease dynamics

 The analysis generates various outputs in the `4_outputs/` directory: